animatedmax/spring-data-geode/src/main/markdown/reference/repositories.md

 {spring-data-commons-docs-html}/#repositories.custom-implementations\[custom
 repository implementations\].
-This feature is commonly used to extend the Spring Data Repository infrastructure to implement a feature not provided by the data store (for example, SDG).
+This feature is commonly used to extend the Spring Data Repository infrastructure to implement a feature not provided by the data store (for example, Spring Data for GemFire).

 One example of where custom repository implementations are needed with GemFire is when performing joins.
-Joins are not supported by SDG Repositories.
+Joins are not supported by Spring Data for GemFire Repositories.
 With a GemFire `PARTITION` Region, the join must be performed on collocated `PARTITION` Regions, since GemFire does not support "distributed" joins.
 In addition, the Equi-Join OQL Query must be performed inside a GemFire